-With the launch of Windows Vista, Microsoft has disabled the default Administrator account, and it continues to Windows 10.
-Even in Windows 10, the default Administrative account is disabled by Microsoft.
+With the launch of Windows Vista, Microsoft has disabled the default Administrator account, and it continues to Windows 11 and 10.
+Even in Windows 11/10, the default Administrative account is disabled by Microsoft.
 If you want to enable the Administrator account for any reason, this guide will help you do the same.

 Step 1.
-Right-click on This PC from the desktop and select manage.
+Right-click on This PC from the desktop and select the Manage option.

 Note: If you don’t find This PC icon on the Desktop, you can restore This PC icon from the Personalize app.
 You can even find This PC by clicking on the Search button and typing This PC.

 Step 2.
 From the Computer Management window, click on Local Users and Groups.

 Step 3.
 Double-click on Users from the right side pane.

 Step 4.
 You will find a down arrow on the Administrator as well as the Guest account.

 Step 5.
 Select the Administrator account, right-click, and choose Properties from the available options.

 Step 6.
 You will see a checkmark on “Account is disabled.”
 Uncheck the same to enable the built-in Administrator account.